KSanthanesh/designer-silks/README.md

 ### Libraries & Frameworks
 - Django Web Application Framework
 - Bootstrap - for responsive website
-- Font Awesome - icons used throughout the site.
+- Font Awesome - icons used throughout the webpages.
 Responsive design - To generate the mockup image.
 - Google font -used for the website looks more beautiful,fast and great typography.
 - stripe -for payment
--

 #### Tools
 - Gitpod - is an open source platform for automated and ready-to-code.